sathishbaburajasekar/restaurant-menu-planner-and-item-purchaser/README.md

 ## License
-MPIP is licensed under the MIT license.
+MPIP is licensed under the Apache license.
 See [LICENSE](LICENSE) for more information.